Comment on page

 Beefy's Snapshot page houses our governance proposals and voting.

-Voting requires you to hold $BIFI, which can either simply be held in your wallet or staked in the native token Earnings Pool or BIFI Maxi vaults.
+Voting requires you to hold $BIFI, which can either simply be held in your wallet or deposited in the BIFI Pool or BIFI Vault.
 You do not need to remove your stake either to vote.
 Voting power is based directly on the amount of $BIFI each voter holds.

 To submit your vote, simply head to to our Snapshot page, connect your wallet to Snapshot and then head to an open proposal you wish to vote on.
 Here you'll find an interface to "Cast your vote" by selecting your preferred option(s) and clicking "Vote".
 You'll then be required to sign a transaction through your wallet to formally submit your vote.